russmckendrick/records/content/albums/no-sounds-are-out-of-bounds-12165872/index.md

 ---
 title: "The Orb - No Sounds Are Out Of Bounds"
-album_artist: "The Orb"
+artist: "The Orb"
-album_title: "No Sounds Are Out Of Bounds"
+album_name: "No Sounds Are Out Of Bounds"
 date: 2018-06-23
 release_id: "12165872"
 slug: "no-sounds-are-out-of-bounds-12165872"
+hideSummary: true
 cover:
     image: "no-sounds-are-out-of-bounds-12165872.jpg"
+    alt: "No Sounds Are Out Of Bounds by The Orb"
+    caption: "No Sounds Are Out Of Bounds by The Orb"
-tags: ["Electronic", "Pop"]
+genres: ["Electronic", "Pop"]
-hideSummary: true
+styles: ["Ambient", "Downtempo", "Vocal", "Experimental", "House"]
 ---

 ## Tracklisting